Getting your first credit card

 Remember: you can check whether you'll qualify for certain cards before you apply, using our eligibility calculator.
 This will help you to minimise the number of applications you have to make and also protect your credit score.

-How best to use your first credit card
+How best to use your credit card

 Credit cards are like fire: used right, they're a great tool, but get it wrong and they'll burn.
+Now you've got a card, it's important to use it right:

 Do make the minimum monthly repayments.
 Better still, pay off as much as you can afford to, to avoid paying unnecessary interest.